 Pendleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Pendleton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.52% of adults in Pendleton have a bachelor's degree or even advanced degree.
+The education level of Pendleton citizens is very high relative to the national average among all cities (21.84%): 36.52% of adults in Pendleton have a bachelor's degree or even advanced degree.

 The per capita income in Pendleton in 2018 was $25,423, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $101,692 for a family of four.
 However, Pendleton contains both very wealthy and poor people as well.